Scientific proven research that acupuncture works

 One hundred twenty patients with PE in an outpatient urology clinic were randomized to receive dapoxetine 30 mg and 60 mg, acupuncture or sham acupuncture.
 Comparisons between the groups showed that changes observed with acupuncture was significantly higher than those observed with sham acupuncture.
 Acupuncture had a significant ejaculation-delaying effect.
 Urol Int.
 2016 Apr 7.

-Although acupuncture therapy is widely used in traditional Asian medicine for the treatment of diverse internal organ disorders, its underlying biological mechanisms are largely unknown.
+Although acupuncture therapy is widely used in traditional Chinese medicine for the treatment of diverse internal organ disorders, its underlying biological mechanisms are largely unknown.
 TNF-a production in mouse serum, which was induced by lipopolysaccharide (LPS) administration, was decreased by manual acupuncture (MAC) at the zusanli acupoint (ST36).
 These results suggest that the therapeutic effects of acupuncture may be mediated through vagal modulation of inflammatory responses in internal organs.
 PLoS One.
 2016 Mar 18;11(3):e0151882. doi: 10.1371/journal.pone.0151882.

 Forty-three participants with chronic kidney disease received three successive treatment sessions of indirect moxibustion bilaterally at BL 23, a crucial acupuncture point, in the session.
 Renal vascular resistance was decreased after indirect moxibustion therapy.
 J Altern Complement Med.
 2016 Mar 16.